jeffhandley/strickland/docs/extensibility/extensibility-pattern.md

 # Extensibility Pattern

-While some validators require specific props to function, it has become common for validators to accept and return _arbitrary_ props on validation results.
+While some validators require specific props to function, it is common for validators to accept _arbitrary_ validator props on return them on validation results.
 This provides opportunities for applications to have very rich user experiences.

 Consider the following implementation of our letter validator.